Nov 14

 Nov 14, 2023

-Marketing wasn’t invented with the advent of the Web thirty-plus years ago – it goes back to the production of goods in Mesopotamia in 1500BCE (oCreative).
+Marketing wasn’t invented with the advent of the Web thirty-plus years ago – it goes back to the production of goods in Mesopotamia (oCreative).
 But people haven’t changed much, so the behavioral psychology and theories around customer loyalty still work in many instances when they are mapped onto digital tech.

 There are many ways of building brand and service offering awareness.
 One core way to build awareness is through digital marketing, including websites, web and mobile apps, online advertising, social media and email campaigns, all of which can generate leads.